 Creating security groups

-Start by creating two security groups: one for the Amazon Elasticsearch Service VPC endpoint (
+Start by creating two security groups: one for the Amazon OpenSearch Service VPC endpoint (

 es-sec-grp) and another for the delivery stream (